 By Yassin Juma

-Nevertheless, the group has continued to launch deadly attacks on government officials and security personnel.Anadolu Agency website contains only a portion of the news stories offered to subscribers in the AA News Broadcasting System (HAS), and in summarized form.
+It is the first time Kenyan women have been arrested with the alleged intention of joining a jihadi group abroad.Anadolu Agency website contains only a portion of the news stories offered to subscribers in the AA News Broadcasting System (HAS), and in summarized form.
 Please contact us for subscription options.